cloudspannerecosystem/spanner-gaming-sample/README.md

 ### Terraform

-If the Spanner instance was created using terraform, then from the `infrastructure` directory you can destroy the infrastructure.
+If the infrastructure was created using terraform, then from the `infrastructure` directory you can destroy the infrastructure.

 ```
 cd infrastructure
 terraform destroy
 ```

-### Clean up build and tests
+### Clean up builds and tests
 The Makefile provides a `make clean` command that removes the binaries and docker containers that were created as part of building and testing the services.

 ```